 I’d like to extend my sincere gratitude and thanks to Chugs, a very talented designer from Bangalore, India for his work on the redesign.
 The precision and elegance in all facets of his design work is second to none.
 I’d also like to thank our US contributor, Brandon Zimmerman for his work on the ‘back end’ of the site – through patience and skill, he has created a fully automated workflow for Archival submissions.

 My thanks also to Daniel Voicu for his imporant role in usabilty testing and for providing some generally solid advice throughout the development process; to James Laslavic for his much welcome feedback; to James Mathias at onelotus creative, Tung Do (aka Small Potato) and Tammie Lister at Diary of a Website for their generous help in squashing those inevitable bugs; and finally to all those who visited the original OSLiving site.
+And with the support of Binary Uno.
 Thank you and may this project continue to grow!

 Open Source Living is a dynamic archive of Open Source software (OSS) spanning all major platforms, inclusive of small to large scale projects.
 It aims to introduce and inform new users about viable OSS alternatives to corporate, closed source software.